-The research proposal begins with your making a Thesis Research Prospectus presentation in the first semester (fall) of your second year.
+The research proposal begins with you making a Thesis Research Prospectus presentation in the first semester (fall) of your second year.

-This 30-40 minute presentation includes your giving (1) an overview of the lab’s research program, (2) the objective of your thesis research within that context, and (3) the specific aims of the work you plan to complete directed toward that objective.
+This 30-40 minute presentation includes you giving (1) an overview of the lab’s research program, (2) the objective of your thesis research within that context and (3) the specific aims of the work you plan to complete directed toward that objective.

-This first presentation counts towards the requirements in BCH 504–Doctoral Student Seminar.
+This first presentation counts toward the requirements in BCH 504–Doctoral Student Seminar.

 The presentation is evaluated by your Proposal Committee specifically for its suitability as a starting point for a Research Proposal.

 Your research mentor will not participate in the review and evaluation of your Research Proposal presentation, your written research proposal or the proposal’s oral defense.
 The Dissertation Committee without the mentor is referred to as the Proposal Committee.

 In addition, for the purposes of the Research Proposal (BCH 565), each Proposal Committee is chaired by one of the members of the Graduate Affairs Committee, and this chair is a full member of the Proposal Committee.

 This chair serves as the committee’s administrative head, ensuring that: